Table of Contents

 “How has living with your disability shaped you?”

 An interviewer may think they’re asking about your character, but they’re actually violating the ADA act, which has provisions to make these job interview questions illegal.
+Whether your disability is physical requiring the company to accommodate manual wheelchairs or mental illness requiring professional assistance, they are not allowed to disqualify a candidate by asking.
 Instead, if you still want the job, tell them about a transformative work experience–a great boss, a team you worked with, or a work challenge you overcame and how it shaped you.

 “Have you thought about losing weight?”